kasukur/codedeploy/README.md

 > Note: I have used the code from [SampleApp_Linux.zip](https://docs.aws.amazon.com/codepipeline/latest/userguide/samples/SampleApp_Linux.zip) and [Solid State HTML5 template](https://html5up.net/solid-state).
 Alternatively, you can download both manually and add them to codecommit's `MyDemoRepo`

-The repository tree should like this:
+The repository tree should look like this:

 ```
 MyDemoRepo